Who are we?

-Depending on the service, psychologists may meet with children and families themselves, or may be available to work with, and support, the professionals and teams providing care.
+Psychologists may meet with children and families themselves, or may be available to work with, and support, the professionals and teams providing care.
 They may also provide teaching, training and consultation to bring psychological perspectives to the work of the team.
 When working directly with children and/or their families, psychologists will usually meet over a number of initial sessions to thoroughly understand all the relevant issues.
 These discussions will include thinking about what kind of help is needed, who needs it, and how/where it can be arranged.
 We meet with children and families in clinics, in our own meeting rooms, or sometimes in their home if this is appropriate.
 The service is voluntary so we never arrange to meet people unless they are happy to do so.

 Do you provide support for parents and carers?

 When young people have problems or are in distress it is often very upsetting and difficult for close family members too.
 Psychologists may offer help and support to parents and families, providing advice and helping to develop strategies for coping.
 For example, this may include helping parents manage the demands of children's behaviour when they are distressed or worried, helping them think about how to support brothers and sisters; helping parents who have different ways of coping try to keep working together as a couple; helping individual family members find a safe, confidential place to talk about what is happening and how it affects them.

 Who can use our service?
 Age?
 Disability?